top of page

 The noun 'criterion' has its etymological roots in the Greek word 'kriterion,' which is derived from 'krites,' meaning 'judge' or 'one who decides.'
 In ancient Greece, a 'kriterion' referred to a standard or rule by which a judge would make decisions in a legal or moral context.
 This term evolved to signify a standard or principle used to assess or evaluate various aspects of life and knowledge beyond the realm of the judiciary.
 The etymology of 'criterion' underscores its original association with judgment and decision-making, highlighting its role as a fundamental tool for making assessments and judgments in diverse fields, such as science, philosophy, and art.

-Quiz: Find the meaning of the noun criterion:
+Find the correct meaning of the noun criterion:

 Try Again!